Welcome to the British Esports Association

 Tournaments usually consist of amateur or professional gamers competing against one another for a cash prize.

 Esports is classified in the UK as a game and not a sport (similar to the likes of chess and bridge).
-We are working to educate the Government's Department for Digital, Culture, Media and Sport of its benefits.
+We are working to educate everyone from parents to teachers, the media and the Government's Department for Digital, Culture, Media and Sport about esports and its benefits.